ABounD: Adversarial Boundary-Driven Few-Shot Learning for Multi-Class Anomaly Detection: Methodology

 \subsection{Training and Inference}

-\paragraph{Unified training} \textbf{ABounD} adopts a unified single-stage optimization where both the \textbf{Dynamic Concept Fusion (DCF)} module and the LoRA-tuned visual encoder are updated jointly, while the rest of CLIP remains frozen.
-Training is governed by the \textit{Concept-Boundary Loss (CBL)}, under the guidance of \textbf{Adversarial Boundary Forging (ABF)}, which shapes the decision margin and regulates the remaining terms:

-ABF-guided regularization: \textbf{Prompt Semantic Grounding Loss} ($\mathcal{L}_{\mathrm{PSG}}$) operates on \textit{normal} images to ensure the DCF-generated prompts are semantically meaningful.
-It aligns the prompts with both text anchors and corresponding visual patch features at coarse and fine-grained levels.~\cite{lvone} \textbf{Pixel-level segmentation loss} ($\mathcal{L}_{\mathrm{SEG}}$) provides spatial supervision using synthetic anomalies generated via a cut-and-paste strategy~\cite{liu2023simplenet}.
-Detailed formulations of $\mathcal{L}_{\mathrm{PSG}}$ and $\mathcal{L}_{\mathrm{SEG}}$ are provided in the Supplementary Material.

-Intuitively, $\mathcal{L}_{\mathrm{ABF}}$ provides boundary-driven supervision by generating and exploiting adversarial fence features, while $\mathcal{L}_{\mathrm{PSG}}$ provides semantic regularization (on normal data) and $\mathcal{L}_{\mathrm{SEG}}$ provides spatial regularization (on synthetic data).
-This design prioritizes boundary shaping while keeping auxiliary terms concise, resulting in a sharp and robust decision margin for few-shot multi-class anomaly detection.

-\paragraph{Inference} During inference, our model operates in a class-agnostic, one-for-all manner, adapting the scoring process from prior work.
+\paragraph{Unified Multi-Class Training.} The framework updates the DCF module and the visual encoder jointly, keeping the remainder of the vision-language model frozen.
+To enable spatial supervision without accessing actual anomalous data, pixel-level anomalies are synthesized via a cut-and-paste strategy~\cite{liu2023simplenet} during training, as shown in Fig.~\ref{fig2}.
+Optimization is governed by the unified \textit{Concept-Boundary Loss}:

+Here, $\mathcal{L}_{\mathrm{ABF}}$ drives the boundary optimization, stabilized by two regularization terms: the prompt semantic grounding loss ($\mathcal{L}_{\mathrm{PSG}}$)~\cite{lv2025one}, which ensures DCF prompts align semantically with normal visual patches, and the segmentation loss ($\mathcal{L}_{\mathrm{SEG}}$), which supervises the synthetic anomalies.
+Detailed formulations are provided in the supplementary material.

+\paragraph{Zero-Prior Multi-Class Inference.} During inference, the framework operates in an automated manner without requiring prior knowledge of the test image category, enabling practical deployment in label-free multi-class environments.

-\textbf{Class-Agnostic Identification.} For each class $k$ seen during training, we model its normal samples with a multivariate normal distribution defined by the mean $\boldsymbol{\mu}_k$ and the covariance $\boldsymbol{\Sigma}_k$ of their global visual features.
-For a test image, we identify its most probable class $k_m$ by finding the distribution with the highest log-likelihood.
+\textbf{Automatic Class Routing.} For each class $k \in \mathcal{C}_{seen}$, the normal manifold is represented using the $L_2$-normalized mean $\boldsymbol{\mu}_k$ of the global visual features extracted from its few-shot support samples.
+Given a test image without a label prior, it is automatically routed to its most probable category $k_m$ by identifying the class center that yields the maximum cosine similarity with the global feature of the test image.